readless17/readless17/README.md

 • 💼 Senior Developer Analyst at @TCS.

-• 📚 I've been working and directing my studies in web development: SAP, Java and Others.
+• 📚 I've been working and directing my studies in web development: SAP, ABAP and Others.

 • 🤓 Always learning and practicing.